eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 ## Packages and imports

 Every source file&mdash;along with everything declared in the file&mdash;belongs to a package.
-Even source files that don't belong to a named package are considered to belong to the "default" package.
-It's the location of a source file within a source directory that determines which package a source file belongs to.
+Declarations from a different package have to be imported before they can be used in a source file.

 ### Source files and packages

 There's no `package` statement in Ceylon source files.
-The compiler determines the package and module to which a toplevel program element belongs by the location of the source file in which it is declared.
-For example, if `source` is a source directory, and if a class named `Hello` is defined in the file `source/org/jboss/hello/Hello.ceylon`, then `Hello` belongs to the package `org.jboss.hello`.
+The compiler determines the package and module to which a toplevel program element belongs by the directory path of the source file in which it is declared.
+The file name itself has no significance to the compiler, but conventionally follows the content of the source file.

-Note that the name of the source file itself is not significant, as long as it has the extension `.ceylon`.
-It's only the directory in which the source file is located that matters to the compiler.
+For example, if `source` is a source directory, then a class named `Hello` in the package `org.jboss.hello` would be defined in the file `source/org/jboss/hello/Hello.ceylon`.
+The file could also instead be `source/org/jboss/hello/World.ceylon`; on the other hand, the path `source/org/jboss/world/Hello.ceylon` would place the file in the `org.jboss.world` package.

 ### Imports